 To connect and build trust with your future clients, you need to understand them and know what they ultimately want.
 If you’re trying to sell coaching rather than helping a unique group of people get where they want to go with your coaching, you’re missing the mark.

-MAKE THIS SHIFT: Target a viable niche market and become their champion.
+MAKE THIS SHIFT: Target a viable coaching niche and become a champion for a unique target audience.
 STOP performing and start connecting.
 That’s how you stand out in the crowd, become well known and in high demand for your services.

 Have you done the math?